Get the Best WordPress Backup

 This will open a new browser window, where you’ll need to sign into Microsoft OneDrive.
 When prompted, allow Duplicator to create and update your OneDrive files:

-OneDrive Duplicator authorization
+Microsoft OneDrive connection to Duplicator

-Once finished, you’ll receive an authorization code.
 Copy this and paste it into Step 2 of the authorization guide:

 Paste OneDrive authorization code